DHTMLX/docs-diagram/docs/api/diagram_editor/toolbar/config/navigationtype_property.md

 ~~~

 :::info
-- `"click"` - displayes the menu when a user clicks on it
+- `"click"` - displays the menu when a user clicks on it
-- `"pointer"` - displayes the menu when a user hovers the mouse pointer over it
+- `"pointer"` - displays the menu when a user hovers the mouse pointer over it
 :::

 ### Default config